yogawithivana/yogawithivana.github.com/source/about/index.markdown

 <p>In last two years my passion for movement extended  to somatics, structural integration and dance.
 I also started being more interested in science of movement,  especially influenced by research and writing of biomechanicist Katy Bowman.
 I started learning physics, trying to understand loads and how movement affects us in relation to gravity.</p>

-<p>I’m currently taking the 52 Weeks of EveryBody Biomechanics course with Katy Bowman’s Nutritious Movement™ as part of their two year certification programme for Restorative Exercise Personal Trainer certificate.
+<p>I’m currently studying biomechanics with Nutritious Movement™ as part of their two year certification programme.
 I’m also fascinated with and studying Tom Myers’ work with Anatomy Trains, exploring the role of fascia in healthy movement and postural deviations.</p>

 <p class="centeredimage"><img src="../images/ornament.png"></img></p>